44 Cutest Cat Breeds You’ll Want to Adopt

 The Abyssinian is a regal-looking cat marked for being one of the oldest known breeds.
 This cat is recognized by its muscular body, arched neck, and large ears.
 Its eyes are shaped like almonds, and it resembles paintings and sculptures of ancient Egyptian cats.
 The Aby first made its appearance in America via England in the early 1900s.
 It makes a great pet, and you will likely agree with Carolyn Osier, author of Abyssinian Breeders International Kitten Buyer’s Guide: “There is probably no breed anywhere more loyal than the Aby.”

 Angie Selman/EyeEm/Getty Images

-Commonly known for its wild appearance, the American bobtail is also seen as loving, playful, and really smart.
+Commonly known for its wild appearance, the American bobtail is also seen as a loving, playful, and really smart cat breed.
 They are medium to large cats, recognized by their rectangular bodies and broad heads with a clear whisker break above the muzzle.
 Their muscular appearance makes them seem heavier than they really are, and, as you may have guessed, their short tail makes them similar to the bobtailed wildcat.
 But don’t worry, these cute cats make great pets and enjoy playing games with their humans and even dogs.

 The American curl can be short-haired or long-haired, but that’s not where the name comes from.
 “Curl” was derived from its adorable backward-curling ears, which give it a happy look.
 According to Vetstreet, this cat first made its appearance in the early 1980s and, while it is family-friendly, it’s better with older kids.